lukechn99/github-quickstart/4211/the_internet.md

 For example, for a 100mbps link, a TDM transciever would need to operate at 100mbps in order to full take advantage of the link.
 FDM transcievers that are using that 100mbps link split into 4 channels only needs to transmit at 25mbps because that's their channel size.
 **CDM**: Code division multiplexing

+### Client Server Model
+This is a form of using the network edge.
+Client host will request service and receive service from an always on server.
+Email is a good example; instead of directly sending an email from peer to peer, it is sent to a server.
+This will prevent email loss if the reciver is not powered on.
+In the peer-to-peer model, there is minimal use of a dedicated server.
+Instead, clients serve as both client and server.

 ### Other things
 Video streaming is actually done through packet switching rather than circuit switching.
 In circuit switching, there would have to be a dedicated link for each viewer.
 Packet switching allows for Multicasting and better utilization of resources.
+Network edges are computers, applications, and hosts.
+Network cores include routers and networks of networks.
+Access networks are small networks in one area, like a campus network.
+Communication links can be fiber, copper, radio, and satellite.